stejsk1/redampDB/README.md

 ## Changelogs
 - A new file `changelog.md` has been added that explains the changes to the program.

-## Theoretical test
-The path to the czech theory test is located in the `doc` folder, which also contains the initial brainstorming of the project.

 ## About the project
 The `urlhaus`, `alienvault` and `openphish` tables are linked to the `base` table using foreign keys.
 The `base` table is the control (parent) table,